shmocz/ra2yrcpp/README.md

 > **Warning**
 > You cannot use the modified spawner in any online games played over CnCNet.
 Not only is this against their ToS, but the ra2yrcpp-specific spawner is incompatible with the standard version.

 Copy `ra2yrcpp/libra2yrcpp.dll` and `ra2yrcpp/gamemd-spawn-ra2yrcpp.exe` to the CnCNet installation folder.
 If you wish to launch the game via official CnCNet client, then overwrite the original `gamemd-spawn.exe` with the patched spawner.
-When the game is started, the DLL will be loaded with WebSocket server bound to port 14521.

-The following environment variables control the behaviour of the service:

-- `RA2YRCPP_ALLOWED_HOSTS_REGEX`: Regex matching the hosts allowed to connect (default: "0.0.0.0|127.0.0.1")
-- `RA2YRCPP_PORT`: The server port (default: 14521)
-- `RA2YRCPP_RECORD_PATH`: Path to state record file (disabled by default)
-- `RA2YRCPP_RECORD_TRAFFIC`: Path to traffic record file (disabled by default)

 ## Building